Visit the Campbell Scientific Forum to submit your question to users around the world.

 If an RF modem is used to communicate with a datalogger and a PC running LoggerNet, but the modem’s baud rate is one third of the datalogger’s, is that a problem?

 If small amounts of data are transferred per transmission, it will not be a problem.
 Larger amounts of data can overrun buffers in the modem, causing lost data.
-If that’s the case, lower the baud rate on the datalogger to avoid the problem.
+In that situation, lower the baud rate on the datalogger to avoid the problem.

 Is there a GPS interface that can be used to keep a datalogger synchronized with GPS time?